Hardware and software setup

 Advantages and disadvantages

-The disadvantages of the mouse are:
+The disadvantages of a mouse are:

 Software support